mgckind/desaccess/README.md

 	python3 public.py

-Please note that this version of the desaccess is not currently using vulcanization
+Please note that this version of desaccess is not currently using vulcanization